Makasabi/minishell_42/README.md

 The subject is pretty straightforward : Recode a (limited version) POSIX Shell in C.

-The scope is fully 'functionnal' as we were not required to code any graphic interface (opening a new windo, etc) but 'only'interpret and execute the instruction(s) given in the prompt line `➜  Minishe·elle `.
+The scope is fully 'functionnal' as we were not required to code any graphic interface (opening a new window, etc) but 'only' interpret and execute the instruction(s) given in the prompt line `➜  Minishe·elle `.
-The `./minishell` program is able to run most of the basic instructions a shell can handle, such as echo, ls, cat, cd, mkdir... and even run other executable such prevous 42 projects (think push_swap, fdf, etc).
+The `./minishell` program is able to run most of the basic instructions a shell can handle, such as echo, ls, cat, cd, mkdir... and even run other executable such as previous 42 projects (think push_swap, fdf, etc).
-A set of basic commands also have to be recoded inside our program as to be able to run basic instruction even when `./minishell` is lauched without any environment vairbales (but will get on that later on). if you have any questions - shoot us an email or ping us on Discord, we'll be happy to help!
+A set of basic commands also have to be recoded inside our program, to be able to run basic instructions even when `./minishell` is launched without any environment variables (but we'll get on that later on).
+If you have any questions - shoot us an email or ping us on Discord, we'll be happy to help!

 ## Wonderwomen

-Minishell is the first group project (within the common core curiculum of 42), which has to be done in pairs.
-The point of working on a group project is to emulate real life work - where wel'll have to work on projects with bigger scopes and where we will have to review code or get our own code reviewed.
-Which is why, when working with one or several persons, knowing exactly each other's scope is key to avoid any overlaping or redundancy.
+Minishell is the first group project (within the common core curriculum of 42), which has to be done in pairs.
+The point of working on a group project is to emulate real life work - where we'll have to work on projects with bigger scopes and review code or get our own code reviewed.
+Which is why, when working with one or several persons, knowing exactly each other's scope is key to avoid any overlapping or redundancy.
 Another key learning point was the use of git (branching, merging, etc).
 By the way, the first thing we did was a [git crash course](https://learngitbranching.js.org/?locale=en).

 I was very happy Tiffany asked me to become her Minishell mate!
 We were lucky enough to be coding in a very similar way so working together and reviewing eachother's code was a breeze!
-Our respecive professionnal experience was also an asset for us as we apprehended this big piece of a project from a macro perspective first.
+Our respective professionnal experience was also an asset for us as we apprehended this big piece of a project from a macro perspective first.
 And on a more personnal level - we became really good friends.
 So thank you Tiffany !

 **We divided the project in roughly 2 main chunks : parsing and execution**